 Who pays you money and doesn’t give a damn?
 And why is that a problem, anyhow?

-Let me answer these questions by telling you when I do my best work, then we’ll compare it with not giving a damn.
+How about I answer these questions by telling you what I think is super awesome and then we compare it with not giving a damn?

 People who kick ass

 I love it when a client tells me about a challenging situation, and I not only find a solution, but show her how she can maintain it herself if she wants to.
 Or when I do a live chat with someone, and right then and there we find and fix a problem that frustrated him for weeks.

 It’s about more than feeling like a hero that saves the day (although that is nice for five minutes).
 It’s that I made a difference for that person, so they can get on with whatever it is that they do to make their people happy.
 Even if I’ve charged for what I do (I <3 free but it doesn’t buy the dog food), I feel like I’m part of their success.